-Huntington National Bank, Grand Rapids, Michigan has been selected as bond registrar and paying agent (the "Bond Registrar") for the Bonds.
-The Bond Registrar will keep records of the registered holders of the Bonds, serve as transfer agent for the Bonds, authenticate the original and any re-issued Bonds and will pay principal and interest to the registered holders of the Bonds as shown on the registration books of the County maintained by the Bond Registrar on the applicable date of record.
-The principal of each Bond will be paid when due upon presentation and surrender thereof to the Bond Registrar.
+Huntington National Bank, Grand Rapids, Michigan, has been selected as paying agent and bond registrar (the "Bond Registrar") for the Refunding Bonds.
+The Bond Registrar will keep records of the registered holders of the Refunding Bonds, serve as transfer agent for the Refunding Bonds, authenticate the original and any re-issued Refunding Bonds and will pay principal and interest to the registered holders of the Refunding Bonds as shown on the registration books of the Authority maintained by the Bond Registrar on the applicable date of record.
+The principal of each Refunding Bond will be paid when due upon presentation and surrender thereof to the Bond Registrar.
 The date of record shall be the 15th day of the month before such payment is due.